 However, during winter, the starter motor is not the only thing that needs to use the battery.
-Usually, we use the windshield wipers, heater, or headlights in the winter.
+Usually, we use windshield wipers, heater, or headlights in the winter.
 These require power too.
-If you run other devices like your stereo, audio system, plug in your phone, the battery will drain even more.
+If you run other devices like your stereo or audio system, and plug in your phone, the car battery will drain even more.

 Car batteries that are manufactured, especially for winter, are different from regular batteries.
 Regular batteries can become useless during the winter season.